loozhengyuan/govtech-tap-appdev/README.md

 ### `GET /households/<id>/`

-This endpoint lists the details of a household and its related members.
+This endpoint shows the details of a household and its related members.

 **Example**